meoow/cisoplus/readme.md

 [phyber/ciso](https://github.com/phyber/ciso)
 [barneygale/iso9660](https://github.com/barneygale/iso9660)

-But, I also added some extra features of what [CisoPlus](http://cisoplus.pspgen.com/) has:
+But, I made some modifications and added extra features of what [CisoPlus](http://cisoplus.pspgen.com/) has:

 1. Threshold: Only the block of which their compression ratio is below the specific threshold will be comressed.
 2. Do not compress multimedia files: Leave PMF and AT3 files alone.